lucified/lucify-iframe-embed/README.md

-# React component for embedding auto-resizing iframes
+# React component for auto-resizing iframes

+React component for embedding auto-resizing iframes, based on [`iframe-resizer`](https://github.com/davidjbradshaw/iframe-resizer) version `2.8.10` by David Bradshaw.

 ## Pre-release notice

 This is a pre-release of a package belonging to the Lucify platform.
 It has been published merely to satisfy dependencies of other packages.
 Any APIs may change without notice.

-## About

-React component for embedding auto-resizing iframes, based on [`iframe-resizer`](https://github.com/davidjbradshaw/iframe-resizer) version `2.8.10` by David Bradshaw.

 ## Usage